jython/book/sandbox/functions.rst

 so.
 (Incidentally, these functions are ``type`` and ``__import__`` respectively, and you will be learning more about them later in the sections on builtins.)

+XX - JJ:  These topics are probably a bit advanced for a beginning programmer.
+I agree
+          that they are useful and should be included in the chapter...but perhaps not mentioned yet.
+An example right of the start would be great!

 XXX Functions are first-class objects XXX incorporate